If you are taking a cruise you may be wondering how common it is to get sick onboard and what happens if you do.

 Here you can find treatments for common problems such as headaches or colds.
-For more series medical conditions all cruises ships have an onboard medical center that carries a greater variety of medicines.
+For more serious medical conditions all cruise ships have an onboard medical center that carries a greater variety of medicines.

 Can You Get Prescriptions Filled on a Cruise?

 Although medicine is available onboard it’s not usually possible to get prescription medicines if you leave yours at home.

 It’s always advisable to bring more medicine than you think you’ll need.
 If you did run out, your medicine may have to be sourced from a local port, which is not ideal.

 To learn more about the best way to buy medication on a cruise, including where you can get free seasickness pills, check out this post: